mekomsolutions/openmrs-module-initializer/README.md

 <br/> If the order metadata cannot be parsed or is missing, then the file will be processed _after_ all the ordered CSV files of the domain.
 However if several CSV files have no order defined, then the loading order between them is undefined.

 ### Supported domains and loading order
-This is the list of supported domain respective of their loading order:
+This is the list of supported domains in respect to their loading order:
 1. Metadatasharing packages (ZIP files)
 1. Global properties (XML files)
 1. Concepts (CSV files)